 Step 1: Introduction

-Before teaching your students the key words for the lesson, it is important to put prepositions of place in context.
+Before teaching your students the keywords for the lesson, it is important to put prepositions of place in context.
 This is to ensure that your students grasp the concept of prepositions and understand what they are going to learn.
-Fortunately, it is quite easy to demonstrate prepositions of place and even young children can understand the concept.
+Fortunately, it is quite easy to demonstrate prepositions of place, and even young children can understand the concept.

 One very simple way is to use the things around you in the classroom.
 Place an object in different locations and say the preposition aloud.
 For example, place a pen on the desk and say ‘on’ and ask students to repeat after you.
-Then place the pen in the desk draw and say ‘in’.
+Then place the pen in the desk drawer and say ‘in’.
 Then place it under the desk and say ‘under’.
 And so on.